python151/emilymiller.xyz/main/content/post/gdb_basics.md

    0x0000000000401168 <+18>:	mov    eax,0x0
    0x000000000040116d <+23>:	pop    rbp
    0x000000000040116e <+24>:	ret
+# we can also shorten commands to substrings of the original command, as long as
+# it's enough for gdb to figure it out!
+(gdb) disas main
 # Break when the instruction pointer is 13 bytes past main
 # That is, break at a 13 byte offset to main
 (gdb) break *main+13